stepansib/nginx/README.md

-# Seligo UniApp Nginx image
+# Nginx image

-Nginx image for Seligo UniApp
+Nginx image

 Env variables:
  - TYPE=http (optional, can be `http` or `https`, default is `http`)